trey-basa/angularjs_musical_instrument/README.md

    * Add: Patch: "BB8".
    * Add: Patch: "Outer Space".
  * 0.7 (5th of January, 2016)
-   * Improve: Remove the need for async init of Viktor.
+   * Improve: Remove the need for async init of Dreamhope.
  * 0.6 (26th of September, 2015)
    * Add: Effect: Compressor.
  * 0.5.3 (21th of September, 2015)